Adobe Shockwave: MacroMind

 Shockwave originated with the VideoWorks application developed by MacroMind for the original Apple Macintosh.
-Animations are initially limited to the black and white of early Macintosh screens.
+Animations were initially limited to the black and white of early Macintosh screens.
 VideoWorks was rebranded as Director 1.0 in 1987.
 Director 2.2 was released in 1988, and included the Lingo scripting language with extensibility provided by Xtras.
 A Windows version was available in the early 1990s.
 Director 3.0 was the last version by MacroMind, and released in 1989 which introduced XObjects to Lingo.
 Shockwave Player had still not been developed, and the sole means of publishing content remained generating executable applications.

 Macromedia

 In 1992, MacroMind (now MacroMind-Paracomp) merged with Authorware Inc. and became Macromedia.
 As the Internet became more popular, Macromedia realized the potential for a web-based multimedia platform, and designed Shockwave Player for the leading web browser of the time, Netscape Navigator.
 Shockwave Player was released with Director 4.0 around 1995, and branded Shockwave Player 1.0.
 Its versioning has since been tied to Director's versioning, skipping versions 2 to 4.
 Shockwave was now a two-part system, a graphics and animation editor known as Macromedia Director, and a player known as Macromedia Shockwave Player.

 Macromedia Director quickly became the de facto production tool for the multimedia industry.
 By 1993 it was used to develop most Macintosh CD-ROM games, such as point-and-click graphic adventures.
 Throughout the 1990s Director was credited with the creation of the majority of educational CD-ROMs.
 It was preferred over competing applications due to its range of features, relative ease of use and Director's ability to publish executables for both Apple and Microsoft operating systems.

 A less-sophisticated alternative to Director was Apple's HyperCard.
 From 1995 to 1997 a competing multimedia authoring program appeared called mTropolis (from mFactory).
 In 1997, mTropolis was purchased and discontinued by Quark, Inc., who had its own plans into multimedia authoring with Quark Immedia.

-In November 1996, Macromedia acquired FutureWave Software and its FutureSplash products.
+In December 1996, Macromedia acquired FutureWave Software and its FutureSplash products.
 Macromedia Flash 1.0 was released shortly thereafter.
 Macromedia now controlled two of the three leading multimedia platforms for the web, with Java being the third.

 Macromedia Director 8.5 was released in 2001 and was the first version to specifically target the video game industry.
 It introduced 3D capabilities, 3D text, toon shading, Havok physics, Real Video, Real Audio, integration with Macromedia Flash 5, behaviors, and other enhancements.
 3D modelling programs such as LightWave, Cinema 4D, and 3D Studio Max were upgraded to export 3D models for Shockwave.

 As of 2001, over 200 million people had the Macromedia Shockwave Player installed, making Shockwave a common format for online video games.
 Websites such as Miniclip and Shockwave.com were dedicated to Shockwave and Flash-based video games.